djmot/burnside-graphs/README.md

 Run ```main.exe```.
 The program will prompt you to enter new identities - just skip this by typing "n".
 Once the graph is finished, the program will save *graphinfo.txt* and exit.

-*graphinfo.txt* prints the list of nodes in the graph, the list of x-edges, and the list of y-edges. *x* and *y* are the two generating elements.
-An x-edge (a, b) is a directed edge from group element *a* to group element *b*.
-Hence, graphinfo.txt contains all the information needed to construct the Cayley graph.
+*graphinfo.txt* contains all the information needed to construct the Cayley graph:
+1. the distinct nodes (group elements)
+2. the edges labelled with the first generator *x* ("x-edges")
+3. the edges labelled with the second generator *y* ("y-edges")